Low energy elastic scattering of hydrogen, deuterium and tritium on helium isotopes: Acknowledgments

-BJPJ is supported by the US Department of Energy under awards DE-SC0024434 and DE-SC0019223, and the Gordon and Betty Moore Foundation, grant DOI 10.37807/GBMF13782.
-We thank Sergey Vasiliev for pointing out the need for T-He cross sections for cryogenic discharge sources and fruitful discussions, as well as Morgan Elliott and Paul Harmston for useful feedback during the development of these calculations.
-Finally we thank the Project 8 and QTNM collaborations for providing the motivation for our wider program of low-energy tritium cross section evaluations.
+BJPJ and AN are supported by the US Department of Energy under awards DE-SC0024434 and DE-SC0019223, and the Gordon and Betty Moore Foundation, grant DOI 10.37807/GBMF13782.
+AS is supported by the Jenny and Antti Wihuri foundation.
+We thank Sergey Vasiliev, Morgan Elliott and Paul Harmston for highly valued feedback during the development of these calculations.
+We also thank the Project 8, QTNM and GRASIAN collaborations for providing the motivation for our wider program of low-energy hydrogen and helium isotope cross section evaluations.